User Stories: Documenting Requirements in Agile

 User stories as part of the backlog

-In many Agile frameworks like Scrum and Kanban, user stories are the core elements of the backlog.
+In many Agile frameworks like Scrum and Kanban, user stories are the core elements of the backlog and a product requirements document (PRD).
 From the developers' team perspective, user stories – or backlog items – can be seen as the piece of work needed to be done during one iteration.

 And that’s what makes user stories so crucial since teams basically organize their project activities around them.
 They are also essential for backlog grooming and making project estimations that we’ll talk about a bit later.